What is a credit report?

 [kred-it ri-pohrt] n.
 A report documenting a persons credit history including personal information, payment history on credit accounts, and information from public records such as liens, judgments, and bankruptcies.

 Your credit reports are like report cards for how well you have managed your finances over the past few years.
 If you have been diligent about making payments and have successfully managed your debts, your credit reports should show that you are a grade "A" consumer with a high credit score.

 If, on the other hand, negative entries such as late payments, collections accounts, or more serious items such as repossessions show up on your credit reports, your credit grade will suffer and your credit score will sink.

-Something many people find out is that their credit reports don't really show how good they are with credit.
+It's important, however, to understand how to read your credit report.
+Something many people find out after reading their report is that it doesn't really show how good they are with credit.
 Their credit grade is lower than it should be.